 For all intents and purposes, though, WordPress themes are very almost like WordPress plugins.

 Both allow anyone to make their own theme code and lots of of the custom “free” themes have base64 encoding, which could hide malicious code.

-This is, unfortunately, just differently for hackers to realize access to your website files and upload malware.
+This is, unfortunately, just different for hackers to realize access to your website files and upload malware.

-However, WordPress themes differ from WordPress plugins during a few ways:
+However, WordPress themes differ from WordPress plugins in a few ways: